Sushmit404/cifar10-gpt4o-vision-test/SLIDES_COPY_PASTE.md

 Drop these naturally during presentation:

-💬 "Fun fact: those 4,000 API calls cost about $40... but hey, it's for science!"
+💬 "Fun fact: those 4,000 API calls cost about $3... less than a coffee!"

 💬 "The GPU was NOT happy during those 43 minutes of training"